kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 A comprehensive Kubernetes policy management strategy follows three guidelines:

 1. Use [Kubernetes policy objects](https://kubernetes.io/docs/concepts/policy/) such as pod security, limit ranges, quotas, as well other security related resources such as namespaces, role and role-bindings, and network policies.
 2. Use admission controls to audit and enforce the proper use of Kubernetes policy and security resources, and apply additional policies across cluster-wide and workload configurations for security and automation.
-As a best practice, the same policy sets are also applied as part of a continuous delivery pipeline to report violations to workload owners in familiar tools.
+As a best practice, the same policy sets are also applied as part of a continuous delivery pipeline to report violations to workload owners in familiar systems.
 3. Use a run-time detection and enforcement tool to find, report, and block insecure runtime behaviors that are not prevented using configuration policies, or bypassed due to misconfigurations.
+Periodic configuration scans are also necessary for managing policy changes for existing workloads.

 Policy reports and violations from various enforcement points are routed to a Policy Administration Point (PAP), which then integrates with incident response systems and the SOC for rapid resolution.